 \section{Introduction}

 Automatic constituency parsing of written text \interalia{marcus-etal-1993-building} and speech transcriptions \interalia{godfrey-holliman-1993-switchboard}, as representative tasks of automatic syntactic analysis, have been widely explored in the past few decades.
-Appropriate evaluation metrics have facilitated the comparison and benchmarking of different approaches: the \parseval $F_1$ score \citep{black-etal-1991-procedure,sekine1997evalb} has served as a reliable measure of text parsing across various scenarios; for speech transcription parsing, \sparseval \citep{roark-etal-2006-sparseval}, which extends \parseval and accounts for speech recognition errors by allowing word-level editing with a cost, has been commonly used.
+Appropriate evaluation metrics have facilitated the comparison and benchmarking of different approaches: the \parseval $F_1$ score \citep{black-etal-1991-procedure,sekine1997evalb} has served as a reliable measure of text parsing across scenarios; for speech transcription parsing, the \sparseval \citep{roark-etal-2006-sparseval} metric extends \parseval and accounts for speech recognition errors by allowing word-level editing with a cost.

-Recent work \citep{lai-etal-2023-audio,tseng-etal-2023-cascading} has proposed the related task of textless speech constituency parsing.
+Recent work \citep{lai-etal-2023-audio,tseng-etal-2023-cascading} has proposed a new task of textless speech constituency parsing.
 In contrast to earlier work that parses manually labeled \interalia{charniak-johnson-2001-edit} or automatic \interalia{kahn-ostendorf-2012-joint} speech transcriptions, these models construct constituency parse trees over automatically recognized spoken word boundaries, where each word is represented with a time range of the spoken utterance, without using any form of text.
 To evaluate these textless models, we need a metric that compares the predicted tree (over spoken word boundaries) with the manually labeled ground-truth tree (over written words) and faithfully reflects the parsing quality.
 Since the automatically recognized word boundaries may be imperfect, the metric should also reflect the changes in parsing quality due to word boundary errors.
 To the best of our knowledge, none of the existing metrics meets these requirements, as they are all designed to compare parse trees over discrete word sequences, instead of continuous time ranges.

 Motivated by the need for textless speech parsing evaluation, in this paper, we introduce the structured average intersection-over-union ratio (\structaiou; \cref{fig:example-speech-parse-tree}), a metric that compares two parse trees over time ranges.
 We relax the definition of segment trees \citep{bentley1977solutions} to represent speech constituency parse trees, where each node is associated with an interval that represents the time range of the corresponding spoken word or constituent.
 To obtain the ``ground-truth'' speech parse trees, we use the forced alignment algorithm \citep{mcauliffe-etal-2017-montreal}, a supervised and highly accurate method that aligns written words to time ranges of the corresponding spoken utterance, to project the ground-truth text parses onto the time domain. \structaiou is calculated by aligning the same-label nodes in the predicted and ground-truth parse trees, following structured constraints that preserve parent-child relations.
 The calculation of \structaiou can be formulated as an optimization problem (\cref{sec:problem-formulation}) with a polynomial-time solution (\cref{sec:solution}) in terms of the number of tree nodes.